Singular localization for Quantum groups at generic $q$: Abstract

 \section{Abstract}

-We quantize parabolic flag manifolds and describe categories of equivariant quantum $\D$-modules on them at a singular central character.
-We compute global sections at any $q \in \C^*$ and we also prove a singular version of Beilinson-Bernstein localization for a quantized enveloping algebra $\Uq(\g)$, when $q$ is generic.
+We quantize parabolic flag manifolds and describe categories of quantum $\D$-modules on them at a singular central character.
+We compute global sections of generators for these categories for any $q \in \C^*$.
+For generic $q$ we prove a singular version of Beilinson-Bernstein localization for a quantized enveloping algebra.